A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Topological vector spaces

 \begin{itemize} \item For all $s\in S$, the function $t\in T\mapsto \varphi(s,t)$ belongs to $F$;

 \item For all $f'\in F'$, the function $s\in S\mapsto \langle \varphi(s,.),f'\rangle$ belongs to $E$. \end{itemize} \end{prop}

-Finally, the next lemma will be used in subsection \ref{section 4.2} in order to prove that spaces of quasi-characters are nuclear.
+Finally, the next lemma will be used in Section \ref{section 4.2} in order to prove that spaces of quasi-characters are nuclear.
 Before stating it, we introduce a notation.
-Let $V\subseteq U\subseteq \mathds{R}^n$ be open subsets.
-We will denote by $C^\infty_b(V,U)$ the space of all smooth functions $\varphi:V\to \mathds{C}$ such that for all $u\in S(\mathds{R}^n)$ the function $\partial(u)\varphi$ is locally bounded on $U$.
+Let $V\subseteq U\subseteq \mathbb{R}^n$ be open subsets.
+We will denote by $\gls{CbinfVU}$ the space of all smooth functions $\varphi:V\to \mathbb{C}$ such that for all $u\in S(\mathbb{R}^n)$ the function $\partial(u)\varphi$ (extended by $0$ outside $V$) is locally bounded on $U$.
 We endow this space with the topology defined by the semi-norms